Help prepare for 2025 → Answer 8 simple questions on our Fall Survey

 • Updating the README here to list the new package

-How to focus on just 1 package to develop in isolation
+Focus on a single package to develop in isolation

 cli